swedenconnect/technical-framework/ELN-0607 - Implementation Profile for using DSS in Central Signing Services.md

 **Changes between version 1.2 and version 1.3:**

-- In section 2.1.3.9.
-CertRequestProperties: Added requirement to adapt authentication request procedures when the requested signature is a qualified electronic signature.
+- In section 2.1.3.9, "CertRequestProperties", an requirement to adapt authentication request procedures when the requested signature is a qualified electronic signature was added.

 **Changes between version 1.1 and version 1.2:**